Gaza Hunger Crisis and Ethical Food Advertising: Why Brands Should Use Greyscale Messaging

-Gaza Hunger 2025: Key Facts & Gaza Food Aid Gaps
+Gaza Hunger in 2025: Key Facts and Food Aid Shortfalls

 Cognitive Dissonance: Gaza Crisis Footage vs. TV Commercials

 Laboratory studies have shown that viewers exposed to intense war footage have significantly reduced recall of subsequent advertisements.
-At Cannes Lions 2025, the BBC’s marketing chief highlighted this issue, labeling it a "billion-pound brand safety mistake" to run ads alongside distressing news.
-(Source: Prolific North)
+(Malkewitz, 2010) At Cannes Lions 2025, the BBC’s marketing chief highlighted this issue, labeling it a "billion-pound brand safety mistake" to run ads alongside distressing news.
+(Source: Prolific North) ("BBC marketing chief calls out ad industry’s billion-pound brand safety mistake – and why social isn’t as safe as you might think", 2025)

 Brand Safety in Advertising: The Greyscale Fix